-- The efficient safety equipment required by the Country whose flag is flown by the craft; - Any safety equipment prescribed by these rules or the competition rules;

-During race and practice each person aboard a boat must wear a life jacket which satisfies the "UIM Life Jacket Basic Manufacturing Specifications" dated January 1, 2017 located on the UIM website.

-■ If required by the competition rules, any person aboard any boat taking part in competitions must wear a helmet of orange colour during the competition and during the practice runs and also after stopping on the course (e.g. in case of technical failure).
-The helmet must comply with the SNELL or FIA helmet standards in accordance with the list available on the UIM Website.

-No image recording device, however small, may be attached to helmets.

-Restrained drivers must wear a head and neck support/restraint device that satisfies SFI 38.1 or FIA 8858.
+- The efficient safety equipment required by the Country whose flag is flown by the craft. - Any safety equipment prescribed by these rules or the competition rules. - During race and practice each person aboard a boat must wear a life jacket which satisfies the "UIM Life Jacket Basic Manufacturing Specifications" located on the UIM website. - If required by the competition rules, any person aboard any boat taking part in competitions must wear a helmet of orange colour during the competition and during the practice runs and also after stopping on the course (e.g., in case of technical failure).
+The helmet must comply with the list available on the UIM Website.
+No image recording device, however small, may be attached to helmets. - Restrained drivers must wear a head and neck support/restraint device.